September is Healthy Aging Month. This is a good time to examine some of the myths that can interfere with healthy aging.

 Myth #3: It’s not a high priority

 While older people may work less, they often have other things in their lives that may seem more important than healthy living.
-Enjoying grandchildren, hobbies, travel, and friends may be more appealing than exercising or taking the time and trouble to eat healthy.
+Enjoying grandchildren, hobbies, travel, and friends may be more appealing than exercising or taking the time and trouble to eat healthily.

 Exercise is in fact the most important thing you can do as you age.
 Getting just 150 minutes of vigorous exercise a week can extend your life expectancy, increase your independence, and help you avoid chronic diseases.
 That’s a mere 13% of the total number of minutes you have available to you in a week.
 Start with 5 minutes a day and build up to 30 minutes a day over time.